inoueke-n/PADLA/README.md

     </Loggers>
 </Configuration>
 ```
 3. Add -javaagent option to include the Java agent with a JVM argument.
-A sample is below(sampleApp.jar is a your target program):
+A sample is below (sampleApp.jar is a your target program):
 ```bat
 java -javaagent:"executableFiles\HeijoAgent\HeijoAgent.jar=target=target.jar,phaseOutput=vecters.txt,interval=5"  -jar sampleApp.jar
 ```
 for details of these options, please refer to  PADLA/projects/HeijoAgent/README.md.

-4. After you shutdown the target system, you will get the learning data in vectors.txt with above sample setting.
+4. After you shut down the target system, you will get the learning data in vectors.txt with above sample setting.

-### Running target system with "Adopter" mode of PADLA
+### Running target system with "Adapter" mode of PADLA
- * For the "Adopter" mode, follow the steps below
+ * For the "Adapter" mode, follow the steps below
 1. Replace log4j-core.jar of the target system with log4j-core-3.0.0-SNAPSHOT.jar.
-2. Edit log4j2.xml to add an appender named "Adopter".
+2. Edit log4j2.xml to add an appender named "Adapter".
 A sample is below:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE project>